danbev/learning-tekton/README.md

 Is a collection of one or more steps to be executed.
 For an example of a task see [task.yaml](src/task.yaml)

+A task can emit string `results` which can be inspected, and can also be used in Pipelines to pass data from one task to the next.

 ### TaskRun
 Is a definition that when sent to kuberenetes will instantiate a specific task and run it (in a pod).